The Wedding Photographer and the Joy of Storytelling in Photos

 Photographs at Quinta da Serra in Sintra of the bride and groom at the first dance and others at the wedding party

-The photographer and what happened on the wedding day
+The wedding photographer and what happened on the wedding day

 Three wedding guests dancing at the wedding party at Quinta da Serra in Sintra.